West Sussex Carers Online title with a colourful picture of a paperchain of people

 • Keeping care under review.

-The Carer's Handbook, 2nd edition will also help carers care for themselves.
-It looks at the difficult feelings that go hand in hand with caring, including how relationships are affected.
+The Carer's Handbook will also help carers care for themselves.
+It looks at the difficult feeling that go hand in hand with caring, including how relationships are affected.
 There's guidance on what to do when a carer stops coping, and how to prepare emotionally and practically for the time when caring comes to an end.
 There is also an extensive resource section that arms carers with all the phone numbers, addresses and websites they need.

 About the author: